maschhoff/unsplash-wallpaper/README.md

 # run
 ## windows
-download the current release copy it to a C: folder like "documents" and run the gui.exe for configuration
+download the current release and run GUI_unsplashipy.exe for configurtion.
+Notice if you move the folder run the startup installation again.

 ## linux
 * run python3 -m pip install -r requirements.txt